gravitational/gravity/docs/6.x/quickstart.md

 everything one needs to get Mattermost up and running on any fleet of Linux servers (or into an AWS/GCE/Azure account).

 Congratulations!
-You have created your first self-installing **Kubernetes virtual appliance**!
+You have created your first **Kubernetes virtual appliance**!

 ## Installing

-Installing the `mattermost.tar` cluster image results in creating a Kubernetes cluster with the application pre-loaded.
+Installing the `mattermost.tar` Cluster Image results in creating a Kubernetes cluster with the application pre-loaded.
 This file is the only artifact one needs to create a Kubernetes cluster with Mattermost running inside.